SeldonIO/jenkins-x-seldon-core-sandbox/doc/source/python/python_component.md

 ```

 ## Routers
 Routers provide functionality to direct a request to one of a set of child components.
-For this you should create a method with signature as shown below that returns the id for the child component to route the request to.
+For this you should create a method with signature as shown below that returns the `id` for the child component to route the request to.
+The `id` is the index of children connected to the router.

 ```python
     def route(self, features: Union[np.ndarray, str, bytes], feature_names: Iterable[str]) -> int: